 Pro-rata share calculation error: how the denominator costs you thousands

-A 2% error in the pro-rata denominator costs the average tenant $2,000–$4,000 per year in CAM overcharges.
-Most tenants never catch it because the reconciliation statement doesn't show the denominator, just the final percentage.
+A 2% error in the pro-rata denominator costs the average tenant $2,000 to $4,000 per year in CAM overcharges.
+Most tenants never catch it because the reconciliation statement does not show the denominator, just the final percentage.

 The pro-rata share formula (and where it goes wrong)

-40%of commercial CAM reconciliations contain material billing errors, with pro-rata share errors among the most frequently identified
+40% of commercial CAM reconciliations contain material billing errors, with pro-rata share errors among the most frequently identified (Tango Analytics, 2023)

 The formula looks simple.
 The errors are in what goes into the denominator.
 Four different denominator types exist in commercial leases, each produces a different result, each is legitimate under certain lease language, and each is subject to a specific manipulation pattern.